AndrewJetLee/anime-archive-client/README.md

 ### Summary
-Our App gives users the ability to sign-up and sign-in securely, get polling info, register to vote with the US government and be able to view specific election information for elections in their area.
-Then if a user has been validated living in the United States, they will be able to vote directly in the app securely.
+An application that provides its users with the ability to find information about their favorite anime and manga and organize them in a user personalized list.

 ### Walkthrough